jamsch/video2css/README.md

 # video2css

-video2css allows you to convert a video file to CSS using either box shadows or base64 image backgrounds.
+video2css allows you to convert a video file to a CSS animation using either box shadows or base64 image backgrounds.

 ## Installation

+**Prerequisites**: `ffmpeg` installed and in your PATH.

 1. `npm i`
 2. `node video2css.css --file video.mp4 --fps 5 --seconds 10`